-Some people look at vinyl siding with skepticism but that’s because they may have never seen a great vinyl siding job and more especially, one where the installer pays attention to details.
+Some people look at vinyl siding with skepticism but that’s because they may have never seen a great vinyl siding job.
+More especially, one where the installer pays attention to details.

-Vinyl siding can be an affordable luxury product or it can just be cheap.
+Quality: Vinyl siding can be an affordable luxury product or it can just be cheap.
 Prices can vary and more often than not, you get what you pay for.
-When I talk about details I’m referring to whether a company uses the recommended accessories or if they’re just finding a way to cut corners.
+When I talk about details I’m referring to whether or not a company uses the recommended accessories.

-So what are these accessories?
+Vinyl Siding Accessories: So what are these accessories?
 First you have to understand how vinyl siding comes together.
 A special trim piece called a j-channel goes around windows and the siding slides into that channel, giving it a finished look.
-The j-channel gets nailed directly onto the exterior sheathing of the house and the siding fits into it, concealing the cut edge.
+The j-channel gets nailed directly onto the exterior sheathing, then siding fits into it, concealing the cut edge.

 One thing to understand about vinyl siding is that it is really just the skin on a house.
 It is not like paint or wood.
 It is meant to expand and contract with the temperatures.
 In fact, sometimes, more especially on southern exposures, you can hear vinyl siding making small little crackle sounds, similar to the snap-crackle-pop of rice crispies, when it is in direct sunlight.
 This is the siding naturally expanding and contracting.
 The j-channel makes it so that an expansion or contraction of the siding panel itself, will still be concealed behind the “J”.